koykov/queue/readme.md

 Setting up param `DLQ` in config enables "leaky" feature of the queue.
 It based on ["leaky bucket algorithm"](https://en.wikipedia.org/wiki/Leaky_bucket).
 It described in [Effective Go](https://golang.org/doc/effective_go#leaky_buffer) as "leaky buffer".

+Package contains builtin [Dummy DLQ](https://github.com/koykov/queue/blob/master/dummy.go#L23) implementation.
+It just throws leaked items to the trash - you will lose some items, but will keep queue and application alive.
+However, there are [dlqdump](https://github.com/koykov/dlqdump) solution, that may dump leaked items to some storage (eg: disk).
+See package description for details.